The Haythornthwaite Appeal

 Supporting The Haythornthwaite Appeal

-Please contact Julie Gough if you would like to support this appeal and enable us to maintain the core work of our charity, leaving a legacy for future generations to benefit from.
+Please contact Susan Belt if you would like to support this appeal and enable us to maintain the core work of our charity, leaving a legacy for future generations to benefit from.

 We are asking for help from anyone who cares about the Peak District, but particularly from those who could donate £500 a year or more to support this vital work.
 People able to contribute such an amount will play a leading role in maintaining Ethel and Gerald’s vision of a living, working, beautiful countryside.
 As such we will recognise these donors in these enhanced ways: